vishvAsa/notes/content/computing/algorithms/design/Storing_sequences.md

 Doubly linked lists are extensions of linked lists, where the node also includes the address of the previous node.
 Their disadvantage relative to a singly linked list is only in terms of memory - usually insignificant in the modern context of cheap memory.

 ## Tree
 Tree data-structures of nodes are defined as described in the graph theory survey, with the additional modification that they have a clearly specified root  node, and the children of each node are clearly enumerated!
-Each node can have k child nodes: when $k \leq 2$, we have a binary tree.
+Each node can have k child nodes: when \\(k \leq 2\\), we have a binary tree.

 ### Traversals
 Traversals are enumeration of node values in particular orders.
 These include in-order (only for binary trees), pre-order and post-order traversals.
 In each case, one starts at the root node and executes a certain traverse(node) function on that node.